Location

 The hospital facility provides perinatal depression screening and referral services.

-Postpartum Family Planning i
+Postpartum Family Planning Why It Matters

 Postpartum family planning is the process of planning for the future of a family after the birth of a child.
 This includes discussing and deciding on contraception, spacing of pregnancies, and other family planning options.

-Access to Early Prenatal Care i
+Access to Early Prenatal Care Why It Matters

 Early prenatal care can reduce risks for complications related to pregnancy or birth.
 Early identification can ensure that women with complex problems, chronic illnesses, or other risks are connected to appropriate specialists.
 Early high-quality prenatal care is critical to improving pregnancy outcomes.